Noah-Du/Intern_2020/vctl command/mirrors/Blogs.md

 Then you would get a executable file called `mirrors`.
 And then you can run it with images you want to pull or change the registry mirrors.
 One thing to notice that you need to add `-i` before the images you would like to pull and `-a` before the registry mirror's url you would like to change.
-Default setting of registry mirrors is 163yun with url https://hub-mirror.c.163.com.
+Default setting of registry mirrors is 163yun with url https://hub-mirror.c.163.com in `registry.ini` file.

 ![images](https://github.com/Noah-Du/Intern_2020/blob/master/source/mirrors%20example.png)

 In this example, I change the registry mirrors to a new registry mirror from Alibaba Cloud and download centos's latest images.
-One thing you need know is that your registry mirrors url must end with repositories directory like `/library/`.
+One thing you need know is that your registry mirrors url must end with repositories directory like `/library/` and do not need `https://` in url.

+Every time you add `-a` with the registry mirror url, it would be set in `registry.ini` and changed permanently!
+If you want to change it again, you can use the same way mentioned before or go to `registry.ini` file to set it directly.

 ### Registry Mirrors Url for Chinese Users